yuejiashen/CompactBilinearPooling/README.md

 This code is revised from [@guopei's](https://github.com/guopei) [Compact Bilinear Pooling for Torch](https://github.com/guopei/CompactBiPooling).
 The main changes include:

 1. In the old version, the ouputs, i.e. bilinear features is spatially sum pooled.
-Now, you can set the sum_pool = false if you need some spatial resolution in the output, such as keypoint detection.
+Now, you can set the **sum_pool = false** if you need some spatial resolution in the output, such as keypoint detection.
-2. the new version of package **tcbp** is **1.0-2**(Torch Compact Bilinear Pooling version 2) to avoid confusion.
+2. the new version of package **tcbp** is **1.0-2**(Torch Compact Bilinear Pooling ) to avoid confusion.
 3. new tests.

 The compact bilinear pooling layer is proposed by Yang Gao etc. in the paper [Compact Bilinear Pooling](https://arxiv.org/abs/1511.06062).
 This method reduces the spatial complexity of [Bilinear Pooling](http://vis-www.cs.umass.edu/bcnn/docs/bcnn_iccv15.pdf) so that it's feasible for real world training and provides a possible direction to interpret the huge success in fine grained recognition using Bilibear Pooling.
 We refer you to [caffe implementation page](https://github.com/gy20073/compact_bilinear_pooling) for further information.